List of Stargirl characters: Paula Brooks / Tigress

 In season three, Paula visits Barbara at the American Dream where she asks to have the JSA bring Artemis into their group.
 She later visited Barbara again where she mentions that her family had no involvement in Gambler's death, Artemis making a first impression by defeating the No Limits Gang, and that she has been working on perfecting a cake for the Women's Rotary Club.
 Barbara and Paula then work on perfecting one.
 Later that night at Ripped City, it is revealed that Paula and Crusher are hiding a secret.
 This turned out to be that Gambler once blackmailed them.
 While visiting Barbara, Paula witnesses Tim T. Tattle reject Barbara's proposal.
 Sylvester confronted both Crocks while they were grocery shopping and fought them until S.T.R.I.P.E. arrived to break it up.
 Both Crocks did confirm that Gambler blackmailed them once and the payments in question were paid off.
 Paula later sneaks into Tim's office and starts to intimidate him into treating Barbara better.
 This tactic worked as Tim approves Barbara's proposal.
 Paula later thanks Barbara by giving her a taxidermy raccoon as a gift.
 Paula and Crusher later visited Pat and Barbara at the diner where they mentioned that everyone that owed Gambler money has paid him back.
 Paula worked to teach Barbara some self-defense just in case the culprit comes for her.
-When Lily pays a visit to Barbara, Paula shows up an repels her.
+When Lily pays a visit to Barbara, Paula shows up and repels her.
 Then Paula teaches Barbara how to wield a crossbow.
 Paula and Crusher later visit Sofus and Lily where they advised them to forgive the JSA for what happened to Icicle.
 Later that night, both of them received a call from Artemis about her getting into Nebraska.
 Then they find posters for Ripped City leading to an open manhole.
 Paula and Crusher find a room full of monitors as they are frozen to death by a reconstituted Icicle.
 Before they are fully frozen, Paula and Crusher voice their love for each other.
 Then Icicle shatters their bodies.
 Artemis later found out what happened to her parents and Icicle would later claim to Courtney that they surprised him and he acted in self-defense.
 Her death would later be avenged by Artemis when she kills Icicle in Copenhagen.